sabman/raven-aws-emr-spark-jupyter/README.md

 * S3 - Use [S3 Browser](http://s3browser.com/download.php)

 ## Credits
 * Please contact Richard Freeman by email at JustGiving.com for any feedback or comments.
-See [Richard Freeman's website](http://www.rfreeman.net) for the blog and research articles.
+See [Richard Freeman's website](http://www.rfreeman.net) for his blog and research articles.
-* Thanks to Amo Abeyaratne at AWS for his support.
+* A thanks to Amo Abeyaratne at AWS for his support.

 ## License
 Copyright (c) 2015 Giving.com, trading as JustGiving.
 Licensed under the Apache License (v2.0).